EmFib/1000_classic_rock_songs/README.md

 0.20401922 janis_joplin
 ```

-Once the system was up-and-running, I ran similarity queries for each artist's body of work against the other nine:
+Once the system was up-and-running, I ran similarity queries for each artist's body of work against the other nine.
+Here's what that code looks like:

 ```python
 artists = ['bob_dylan',